 In many countries, individuals are arrested or assaulted for exercising their legitimate right to participate in a peaceful gathering or protest, form associations, or exercise their right to speech.
-The Justice Defenders Program supports human rights defenders -- including journalists and labor activists -- working to amend laws that restrict these rights and to challenge them in court.
+The Justice Defenders Program supports human rights defenders - including journalists, pro-democracy advocates, and labor activists - that face retaliation for exposing human rights abuses.

-Many states have begun using counter terrorism laws to crack down on legitimate human rights defenders.
-The Program has analyzed various national counter terrorism laws, outlining the problematic provisions of these laws that open them up to abuse.
-This has helped civil society advocate for the repeal or amendment of these laws before local courts and regional bodies.
+Many states have begun using counterterrorism laws to crack down on legitimate human rights defenders.
+The Program has analyzed various national counterterrorism laws, outlining the problematic provisions of these laws that open them up to abuse.

 Individuals working to defend fundamental rights, including journalists, lawyers, union organizers, and indigenous leaders, are facing increasing acts of intimidation and persecution for the legitimate work that they do.
 The Program supports these defenders by petitioning international bodies to obtain protective measures (such as court-ordered bodyguards), referring them to organizations that provide funds for physical security and psychosocial support, raising their public profile where appropriate, engaging local authorities to investigate threats, and holding officials accountable when they fail to investigate credible threats or are complicit in such threats.